 +44 (0)113 34 33288

 Kate Dossett joined the University of Leeds in 2003 as a Lecturer in American history.
 Her research focuses on race and gender in the nineteenth and twentieth century United States.
 Her two main areas of interest are women and gender history, in particular the construction of feminist knowledge through Feminist Archives and Women's Libraries, and histories of the African Diaspora including black nationalism, the international black left, the Harlem Renaissance and black feminism.
-She is currently the Director of Taught Postgraduate Studies in History.

 Stages in the Struggle: Black Theatre and Politics in 1930s America

 This British Academy Funded project examines how and why black theatre became so central to black political debates in the 1930s.
 Although the Great Depression had devastating consequences for many American industries and workers, it brought great innovation to American theatre.